bloominstituteoftechnology/Precourse/Lesson7-JS-IV/README.md

     const user = {
         username: 'dan.frehner',
         password: 'abc123',
-        lovesJavascript: true,
+        lovesJavaScript: true,
         favoriteNumber: 42,
         userSaysHi: function(){
             console.log( this.username + ' says hi!');
         },
     };

-    user.usersaysHi(); // 'dan.frehner says hi!'
+    user.userSaysHi(); // 'dan.frehner says hi!'
 ```

-Note: the `this` keyword can sometimes be one of the more difficult topics in Javascript.
+Note: the `this` keyword can sometimes be one of the more difficult topics in JavaScript.
 We are using it very basically here, but the topic gets much more complex very soon.

-## Objects in Javascript
+## Objects in JavaScript

 In this lesson we learned what Objects are and the many ways to access values, call methods, and assign values.
 Many of these techniques looked very familiar, as if we had used them in virtually every aspect of our learnings so far.
-There is a pattern here, that is because EVERYTHING in Javascript is an Object.
-Arrays are just objects with numerical keys, Strings are objects under the hood with built in methods, functions are actually objects with their own special properties, the entire Javascript runtime is an object (`window` in a browser, or `global` in Node.js).
-The more you work with Javascript the more this will start to make sense to you.
+There is a pattern here, that is because EVERYTHING in JavaScript is an Object.
+Arrays are just objects with numerical keys, Strings are objects under the hood with built in methods, functions are actually objects with their own special properties.
+The entire JavaScript runtime is an object (`window` in a browser, or `global` in Node.js).
+The more you work with JavaScript the more this will start to make sense to you.
 Just remember, everything is an object.

 ## Please open the homework folder and complete the assignment described in the README file